neurodance/teams-ai/teams.md/src/components/include/in-depth-guides/adaptive-cards/csharp.incl.md

 <!-- intro -->

-Overview of Adaptive Cards in C# Teams AI for building rich, interactive user experiences in Teams applications.
+Overview of Adaptive Cards in C# Teams SDK for building rich, interactive user experiences in Teams applications.